 Wages and Conditions

-Wages vary from $23.00 to $25.00 per hour (Gross before tax) for seasonal work, depending on the position, but you may be on a general daily rate while things are quiet.
-Hours are usually 12+ hour shifts 7 days a week at the height of the season.
-Accommodation is usually provided and meals are supplied in most cases.
+Wages vary and range between $25-30 per hour (gross before tax) for seasonal work, depending on the position, but you may be on a general daily rate while things are quiet.
+Hours are usually 12+ hour shifts, 7 days a week at the height of the season.
+Accommodation is usually provided and some meals are supplied in most cases.
 Please follow this link - https://www.fairwork.gov.au/ - to find information and advice about workplace rights and obligations.

 Am I an Australian Resident for Taxation Purposes?